Water for Life

 Pollution is a serious thread to the watershed - photo: Philipp Schütz

-Women on the waterfront - photo: Philipp Schütz
+Pressure on wetlands and species: growing agricultural use - photo: Philipp Schütz

-First Water for Life Conference in December 2019 - photo: NABU
+Kicking off the project: First stakeholder conference in 2019 - photo: NABU

 Water for Life – Partnership for a joint sustainable future of Lake Tana watershed